 The Four Directions Summer Research Program (FDSRP) at Brigham and Women’s Hospital and Harvard Medical School helps Native American students realize their dreams of becoming physicians, researchers, and public health professionals; as well as role models and teachers in the academic community.

 Our student alumni also take information and ideas back to their own communities, increasing the impact and influence of the program.
-As we celebrate over 24 years of continuous operation, we are creating an extensive network of Native American health professionals that will serve as a venue for knowledge sharing, nationwide mentoring, and advocates for improving the health of Native Americans.
+As we celebrate over 26 years of operation, we are creating an extensive network of Native American health professionals that will serve as a venue for knowledge sharing, nationwide mentoring, and advocates for improving the health of Native Americans.

 Increasing educational and career opportunities for promising Native American students

 The Four Directions Summer Research Program (FDSRP) was created by Native American students attending Harvard Medical School (HMS).
 These students shared a common vision of increasing educational and career opportunities for promising Native American students.
 With the help of a few devoted medical school faculty, the program was launched in 1994 with the successful enrollment of 6 students for the first summer.
 We have brought over 200 students to HMS during this time.

 Representing the true diversity of the Native American community

 FDSRP alumni include over 200 students representing over 77 tribes from 33 states.
 These students have come to us from over 98 colleges and universities.
 There is no “ideal profile” for students entering our program.
 Scroll through the information and maps below to see that our students come from large universities to small colleges; and from very rural communities to large urban centers.
 The one thing that all of our students have in common is the desire to pursue their career goals and impact the health of Native American communities.